 Welcome!
 I am currently a postdoc (officially called Research Fellow) of professor Graham Cormode.
 Starting from May 2021, I will be an assistant professor at the Computer Science Institute of Charles University in Prague.

-I will serve on the Program Committee of WAOA 2020.
+I have recently served on the Program Committee of WAOA 2020.

 - 16. 1.
 2020: We updated the arXiv version of our optimal lower bound for quantile summaries (or, more simply, for finding the median in a data stream).
 We've added more intuition on how it works, and also included a new (relatively simple) lower bound for a related problem of biased quantiles.

 - 1. 7.
 2019: We updated the arXiv version of the packet scheduling paper with a φ-competitive algorithm.
 The analysis is rewritten in an equivalent way that is hopefully more intuitive, and some other parts of the paper are also revised.
 Stay tuned, another revision will follow in O(1) months!

 - 14. 5.
 2019: Two new papers about streaming algorithms appeared at arXiv: one with a tight lower bound for quantile summaries and the other about bin packing and vector scheduling.

 - 25. 9.
 2018: I successfully defended my thesis, which ended up my studies (after 4 years of PhD, 9 years at Charles University, and 22 years in total!).

 - 3. 9.
 2018: I have started as a postdoc of Graham Cormode at the University of Warwick.

 - streaming algorithms,